VladULazarev/task_manager/README.md

 Create task - click 'Create a new task', enter the content of the task and click 'Add new task'.

 Exit - click 'Log Out'.

-The application was tested on Open Server(local server) and works as a website.

 Create your own DB and import /taskmanager.sql